 Shelbyville in Shelby County, Indiana — The American Midwest (Great Lakes)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on July 18, 2013, by Duane Hall of Abilene, Texas.
-This page has been viewed 382 times since then and 10 times this year.
-Photos: 1, 2. submitted on July 18, 2013, by Duane Hall of Abilene, Texas. • Bill Pfingsten was the editor who published this page.
+This page was last revised on May 10, 2023.
+It was originally submitted on March 18, 2013, by Duane Hall of Abilene, Texas.
+This page has been viewed 509 times since then and 25 times this year.
+Photos: 1. submitted on May 3, 2023, by Duane and Tracy Marsteller of Murfreesboro, Tennessee.
+2. submitted on March 18, 2013, by Duane Hall of Abilene, Texas.
+3. submitted on May 3, 2023, by Duane and Tracy Marsteller of Murfreesboro, Tennessee.
+4. submitted on March 18, 2013, by Duane Hall of Abilene, Texas. • Bill Pfingsten was the editor who published this page.